What is ransomware as a service?

 Examples of RaaS attacks and groups

-DarkSide is a RaaS group whose operators originally focused on Windows machines and have recently expanded to Linux.
-Their RaaS targets enterprise environments running unpatched VMware ESXi hypervisors.
-In addition, they steal vCenter credentials.
-On 10 May 2022, the FBI publicly indicated that the Colonial Pipeline incident involved DarkSide ransomware.
-It was later reported that Colonial Pipeline had approximately 100 GB of data stolen from their network, and the organization allegedly paid nearly $5 million dollars to a DarkSide-affiliated company.
+DarkSide is a RaaS group that initially targeted Windows systems but has since expanded to Linux.
+Their ransomware primarily attacks enterprise environments with unpatched VMware ESXi hypervisors, and they also steal vCenter credentials.
+On May 10, 2022, the FBI confirmed that DarkSide ransomware was involved in the Colonial Pipeline attack.
+Reports later revealed that around 100 GB of data was stolen, and Colonial Pipeline allegedly paid nearly $5 million to a company linked to DarkSide.

-REvil, also known as Sodinokibi, was identified as the ransomware behind one of the largest ransom demands ever: $10 million dollars.
-It is sold by the criminal group PINCHY SPIDER, which sells RaaS under the affiliate model and typically takes 40% of the profits.
+REvil, also known as Sodinokibi, is a ransomware strain linked to one of the largest ransom demands in history—$10 million.
+It is distributed by the cybercriminal group PINCHY SPIDER, which operates under an affiliate model, typically taking 40% of the profits.

-Similar to the TWISTED SPIDER group's data leaks, PINCHY SPIDER warns their victims before leaking the stolen data, usually via a blog post on their DLS containing sample data as evidence, before releasing the bulk of the data after a given time.
+Like TWISTED SPIDER’s approach, PINCHY SPIDER warns victims before leaking stolen data.
+They usually post a blog entry on their DLS with sample data as proof, then release the full dataset if the ransom is not paid within a set time.

 REvil will typically also include a link to the blog post in the ransomware message that victims receive when their systems are hit by an attack.